Lights (Ellie Goulding album): Live performances

 Goulding played live at Coachella Valley Music and Arts Festival in April 2011.
-She made her American television debut on Jimmy Kimmel Live! on 7 April 2011, where she performed "Starry Eyed".
-On 29 April 2011, Goulding sang "about 14 songs" at the reception party of Prince William and Catherine Middleton's wedding at Buckingham Palace, including her rendition of "Your Song" for the couple's first dance.
-She performed both "Lights" and "Your Song" on Saturday Night Live on 7 May 2011 and on The Early Show on 30 July 2011.
-Goulding performed, for the second consecutive year, at Radio 1's Big Weekend on 14 May 2011.
-The singer headlined the 2011 Wakestock festival in Wales, performing on 8 July.

-In August, she performed at V Festival for her second year in a row.
-On 6 August 2011, Goulding performed at Lollapalooza in Chicago.
-On 1 December 2011, the singer performed at the White House during the National Christmas Tree lighting ceremony, alongside the likes of Big Time Rush and will.i.am.
-Goulding performed at the annual Nobel Peace Prize Concert on 11 December 2011 in Oslo, Norway.
+She made her American television debut on Jimmy Kimmel Live! on 7 April, where she performed "Starry Eyed".
+On 29 April, Goulding sang "about 14 songs" at the reception party of Prince William and Catherine Middleton's wedding at Buckingham Palace, including her rendition of "Your Song" for the couple's first dance.
+She performed both "Lights" and "Your Song" on Saturday Night Live on 7 May and on The Early Show on 30 July.
+Goulding performed, for the second consecutive year, at Radio 1's Big Weekend on 14 May.
+The singer headlined the Wakestock festival in Wales, performing on 8 July.
+In August, she performed at V Festival again for her second year in a row.
+On 6 August, Goulding performed at Lollapalooza in Chicago.
+On 1 December, the singer performed at the White House during the National Christmas Tree lighting ceremony, alongside Big Time Rush and will.i.am.
+Goulding performed at the annual Nobel Peace Prize Concert on 11 December in Oslo, Norway.

 Goulding was a musical guest on Late Show with David Letterman on 18 January 2012, performing "Lights".
-She also performed the track on The Ellen DeGeneres Show on 11 April 2012.
+She also performed the track on The Ellen DeGeneres Show on April.

-Tour

-Goulding toured in support of Lights and supported Passion Pit in March 2010 and John Mayer during his UK tour in May and June 2010.
-During the summer she performed at a number of festivals.
-She performed at the Dot to Dot Festival in Bristol on 29 May and in Nottingham the following day.
-On 25 June, she performed a set at the Glastonbury Festival 2010 on the John Peel Stage.
-The singer performed at the iTunes Festival 2010 at the Roundhouse in London on 8 July; her set was released digitally as an EP on 15 July 2010, and was ultimately included as bonus content on the iTunes version of Bright Lights.
-Goulding made her T in the Park debut on 11 July.
-She played on the Nissan Juke Arena at the 2010 V Festival in late August.
-In September she was part of the line-up for Bestival 2010 on the Isle of Wight.
-In support of the album in Europe, Goulding performed on the first day of Pukkelpop in Belgium, at the Open'er Festival in Poland and at Benicàssim in Spain.
-In March and April 2011, Goulding embarked on a tour across North America to support the release of Lights in the United States.